Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Preparation and marketing should work together.

-A pre-listing inspection can help identify possible concerns, while professional marketing helps present the home at its best.
+A pre-listing inspection can help identify potential concerns, while professional marketing presents the home at its best.

 • Pre-listing preparation guidance